st-user/zerodep-web-push-java/README.md

 # zerodep-web-push-java

-A Java [Web Push](https://datatracker.ietf.org/doc/html/rfc8030) server-side library that doesn't force your application to have dependencies on specific third-party libraries.
+A Java [Web Push](https://datatracker.ietf.org/doc/html/rfc8030) server-side library that can easily be integrated with various third-party libraries and frameworks.

 This library